getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

 1. It requires extra disk I/O.
 2. It could incorrectly disable the SDK when the app crashes async during the initialization of the Sentry SDK.
+3. Once the SDK is disabled, it stays disabled until the next SDK version.

 ## Option 2: Remote Kill Switch <a name="option-2"></a>